-- South Eastern Registry headed by Louise Povolny (acting) - North West and South Australian Registry headed by Andrea Flanagan PSM; and - Alternative Dispute Resolution team headed by Jane Warmoll, who is also a Senior Legal Officer
+- South Eastern Registry headed by Jodi Ross (acting) - North West and South Australian Registry headed by Andrea Flanagan PSM; and - Alternative Dispute Resolution team headed by Jane Warmoll, who is also a Senior Legal Officer.

 The Tribunal Support team includes member support, financial management and internal communications.
-Mark Huthnance is the VRB's Finance Manager.
+Mark Huthnance is the VRB's Finance Manager and Carolyn Gordon is the VRB's Business and Systems Manager.